Groups and collaborations

 Iscte-Health presentation (in Portuguese)

-In this Initiative, I and Rafael Ribeiro coordinate the Group
+In this Initiative, I am responsible to coordinate the Group

 Kama Muta lab is a research group studying the sudden feeling of oneness — of love, belonging, or union — with an individual person, a family, a team, a nation, nature, the cosmos, God, or a kitten.
 It is also often labeled as "being moved" or touched".